ctaverna/ctaverna.github.io/docs/_posts/2022-06-01-microservices-orchestration.md

 # Is everything clear?
 Uh, no.

-I called this pattern both "*Orchestrator*" and "*Aggregator*": good but not great.
+I just called this pattern both "*Orchestrator*" and "*Aggregator*": good but not great.

 The reason behind this confusion is that this pattern 50% of the time is called [Orchestration pattern](https://www.techtarget.com/searchapparchitecture/tip/Learn-the-benefits-of-microservices-orchestration){:target="_blank"} and the other 50% is called [Service aggregation pattern](https://medium.com/design-microservices-architecture-with-patterns/service-aggregator-pattern-e87561a47ac6){:target="_blank"}, but don't confuse it with the [Gateway aggregation pattern](https://medium.com/design-microservices-architecture-with-patterns/gateway-aggregation-pattern-9ff92e1771d0){:target="_blank"}, which is exactly what I have just considered an anti-pattern, a few lines above.